loopbackio/loopback-connector-openapi/README.md

 ### Caching

-As an experimental feature, loopback-connector-swagger is able to cache the result of `GET` requests.
+As an experimental feature, loopback-connector-openapi is able to cache the result of `GET` requests.

 **Important: we support only one cache invalidation mechanism - expiration based on a static TTL value.**